-Publishers and manufacturers of instructional materials, or their representatives, shall electronically deliver fully developed sample copies or provide electronic access to sample copies of the student and teacher editions of the major tool to the FDOEIM office by 5:00 p.m.
-EDT on the second Friday in July of the adoption year.
+Beginning in the 2026-2027 adoption and thereafter, publishers and manufacturers of instructional materials, or their representatives, shall electronically deliver fully developed sample copies and provide electronic access to sample copies of the student and teacher editions of the major tool to the FDOEIM office by 5:00 p.m.
+EDT on the second Friday in September of the adoption year.